Rutherford (lunar crater)

 Rutherford is a small lunar impact crater that lies on the Moon's far side.
 It was named after New Zealand-British physicist and Nobel laureate Ernest Rutherford.
-It is located just to the north-northwest of the huge walled plain Mendeleev.
+It is located just to the north-northwest of Mendeleev, a huge walled plain.
 To the east of Rutherford is the equally diminutive crater Glauber, and to the west-northwest lies Hoffmeister.

-This crater has a roughly pear-shaped outline, with an elongated section at the north-northwestern end.
+On the lunar geologic time scale, this formation dates to the Copernican period.
+The crater has a roughly pear-shaped outline, with an elongated section at the north-northwestern end.
 The rim edge is well-defined and the inner walls are simple slopes that run down to the small interior floor.